 ennsylvania is among a decreasing minority of states that allows direct record electronic (DRE) voting machines.
 These are special computers which take and store a voters choices on electronic media without any way for human beings to audit or recount the votes on their own should there be any question of the election results.
 DRE machines are used by 50 of the state's 67 counties, including Allegheny County.
 The State of Virginia, which had exclusively used DRE voting machines statewide, recently de-certified their use.

 Cybersecurity experts say the only secure way to conduct an election is with a system that includes the use of a human readable paper ballot or record which is verified by the voter while voting as correctly representing their choices, that paper being anonymously retained as the official record of each voters selections for later audit and recount purposes.
 The paper can then be scanned for quick electronic tabulation of the results, but if there is any question about the results, humans can recount the paper for a final determination.

-penPittsburgh.Org currently has a case before Common Pleas Court concerning its effort to have the County replace our aging, insecure voting machines with a new secure voting system that utilizes a human readable paper ballot or record as the official record of each voter's choices.
-While we wait for the court case to play out, you don't have to wait to obtain new, secure voting equipment for use at polling places within your municipality.
+OpenPittsburgh.Org is the lead plaintiff in a case before Common Pleas Court concerning efforts to have the County replace our aging, insecure voting machines with a new secure voting system that utilizes a human readable paper ballot or record as the official record of each voter's choices.
+However, as the court case proceeds at the county level, you don't have to wait.

 Proposed referendum question